mgtools/DCTdomain/README.md

 ## Using DCT fingerprints in three different modes
 The script dct-sim.py can be run in three different modes.

-We will sse the examples under test for demonstration purposes.
+We will use the examples under test for demonstration purposes.

 cd test